-5.7.1.
+5.9.1.
 Chained Block Transfer Mode

-Once set the board's address as described in the above section, the boards can be accessed in Chained Block Transfer mode (CBLT, see [5]).
+Once set the address of the boards as described in the above section, the boards can be accessed in Chained Block Transfer mode (CBLT, see [5]).
 This mode allows for sequential readout of a certain number of contiguous boards in a VME crate.
 A CBLT access is allowed with the BLT32 and MBLT64 address modifiers only (CBLT32 and CBLT64 accesses respectively).